MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioinitializeremovelock.md

 Specifies the maximum number of outstanding acquisitions allowed on the lock.
 Use 0 to specify no maximum. <i>HighWatermark</i> must be &lt;= 0x7FFFFFFF.

 The I/O system uses this parameter if Driver Verifier is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
 If the lock is acquired <i>HighWatermark</i> times on a checked build, the operating system asserts.

-#### - AllocateTag [in]

-Specifies a tag to identify the creator of the lock.
-Driver writers typically use a 4-character string, specified in reverse order, like the tags used for <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

-The I/O system uses this parameter if <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
-The caller should always supply a nonzero tag value for this parameter, for both free and checked builds.

 ## -remarks